Nikhil2346/Nikhil2346/README.md

 - 👋 Hi, I’m @Nikhil2346
-- 👀 I’m interested in Information Security
+- 👀 I’m interested in Information Security and Quauntitative Analysis
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...